This is a guest post written by Mary Kate Warner.

 Illustrating Light and Dark – A Spring Science Experiment

 The first day of spring, or the Vernal Equinox, falls on March 20th.
 Everyone knows they can look at their calendars and find the first day of Spring, but some kids may not know this day is known as the vernal equinox.
-This easy experiment will demonstrate what natural phenomenon happens on that day.
+This easy experiment will demonstrate what natural phenomena happen on that day.

 Early mankind celebrated the Vernal Equinox for the basic reason that their food supplies would soon be restored.
 But the date is significant in Christianity because Easter always falls on the first Sunday after the first full moon after the Vernal Equinox.
 The Vernal Equinox is another example of the perfection of His creation of the world.